-It seem that there are some pre-2009 charities deductions to be added in tax return: something related to donations that Michael Jackson made he was alive.
-However due to all the pending issues No charitable deductions has been allowed.
+It seems that there are some pre-2009 charities deductions to be added in tax return: something related to donations that Michael Jackson made he was alive.
+However, due to all the pending issues, No charitable deductions have been allowed.
 There is a stipulation regarding this subject that you can see here:

-Certainly IRS has no intention to put the Estate into bankruptcy procedure in order to get his taxes.
-The Estate of Michael Jackson is an excellent source of revenues and it will be so for years to come and considering the pompous reviews of the media any time a deal closed, the Estate should have enough money to pay the 2009 taxes.
+Certainly, IRS has no intention to put the Estate into bankruptcy proceedings in order to get his taxes.
+The Estate of Michael Jackson is an excellent source of revenues and it will be so for years to come and considering the pompous reviews of the media anytime a deal closed, the Estate should have enough money to pay the 2009 taxes.

 Let’s not forget that in June 2009 the executors estimated MJ net worth to be $7 million.
 IRS states that the estate owes 100 times the amount of its estimated net worth in taxes and it took 3 years to have the relevant documents to actually check and make the due revision.

-His own publishing catalogue at abt 2 million
+- His own publishing catalog at abt 2 million

 And the third error, which fans don’t forgive, is the disgusting way they attempted to defend their fraudulent 2009 tax return: once again tainting the memory of Michael Jackson, lying about the procedure of the operating agreement relating to “buy out” clause Sony / ATV and supporting their falsehood over Michael Jackson with stinking old MEDIA reports considered “hearsay” by IRS and the Court.